9P9/gpt4all-discord/readme.md

 ### Where to Put the Model:

 Ensure the model is in the main directory!
+Along with exe

 ```
 let GPT = new GPT4('./gpt4all-lora-quantized-win64');